Are you looking for the best WP Rocket settings to speed up your website and pass Google’s Core Web Vitals in Google PageSpeed Insights?

 - Trashed Comments – These are comments that have been deleted and put in the trash.

 - Transients Cleanup

-- All Transients – As stated above, transients are temporary options that are created by plugins and are safe to remove.
+- All Transients – Transients are temporary options that are created by plugins and are safe to remove.
 Transients are frequently re-created by plugins so you may not see the number hit zero even after removing.

 - Database Cleanup

 - Optimize Tables – This will optimize the tables in your database so they are running efficiently without any bloat.

 - Schedule Automatic Cleanup – Here you can choose how frequently you want your database to be cleaned up and optimized by WP Rocket.
 You can choose “Daily,” “Weekly,” or “Monthly.”
 I would recommend choosing “Weekly” so your database stays optimized every week.

 After you run the database cleanup, it cannot be undone.
 So, before you clean up your database, especially if you’re removing post revisions, you should make sure you have a backup of your website in case you remove anything you didn’t mean to.

 Most good WordPress hosts should automatically do a daily backup of your website, so you should be good, but you could always install a backup plugin such as UpdraftPlus to have backups separate from your host.